- Search The Registry

 She has participated in many studies sponsored by the Institute of Medicine, the National Research Council, and other organizations.
 Hamburg was a former President of the William T. Grant Foundation, which supports research on developing children, adolescents, and youth.
 She also researched the effects of stress and related coping mechanisms with her husband.
 The studied stress factors included physical anxiety, depression, poverty, and war.

 In 2004, they co-authored "Learning to Live Together: Preventing Hatred and Violence in Child and Adolescent Development."
 This book focuses on teaching children how to cope with and overcome hatred healthily.
 She researched how stress factors like diabetes and teen pregnancy could affect childhood development and how this affects them as adults.
 Hamburg and her husband received the 2007 Rhoda and Bernard Sarnat International Award in Mental Health from the Institute of Medicine for their long careers in medicine and public service.

-She was a member of the National Academy of Medicine and a fellow of the American Association for the Advancement of Science.
+She was a National Academy of Medicine member and a fellow of the American Association for the Advancement of Science.
 She received a Foremother Award for her lifetime accomplishments from the National Research Center for Women & Families in 2012.
 In October 2015, Hamburg and her husband received the Pardes Humanitarian Prize in Mental Health from the Brain & Behavior Research Foundation to recognize their contributions to understanding mental health.
 Beatrix Hamburg, a pioneering child and adolescent psychiatrist, passed away on April 16, 2018.